The fantasy genre has the power to transport us to another world. Whether that’s books, films, or art, they ignite our imagination.

 When many people think of fantasy, they’ll imagine unicorns and princesses.
 But Nicolas Bruno takes his fantasy photographs in a darker direction.

 He plays with peoples’ fears and anxieties.
 His images often feature fire and water, two destructive elements.
-And the models are often wearing start clothes in bad condition.
+And the models are often wearing smart clothes in bad condition.

 These combinations hint at the idea of ruin.
 It’s the fear of losing everything.
 They’re bad dreams and nightmares.